 F&O Celebrates Women's History Month

-March is Women's History Month, an annual declared month that highlights the contributions of women to events in history and contemporary society.
+March is Women's History Month, an annual declared month that celebrates the contributions of women to events in history and contemporary society.

-To celebrate, each week in March, Finance and Operations will be recognizing some of the dedicated women who work in and lead our departments.
+To celebrate, Finance and Operations is recognizing some of the dedicated women who work in and lead our departments.
 Featured employees will be added below on a weekly basis throughout the month.

 Meet the Women of Finance & Operations